-Zoo InternQuest is a seven-week career exploration program for San Diego County high school juniors and seniors.
-Students have the unique opportunity to meet professionals working for the San Diego Zoo, Safari Park, and Institute for Conservation Research, learn about their jobs and then blog about their experience online.
+Zoo InternQuest is a seven-week career exploration program for San Diego high school juniors and seniors.
+Students have the unique opportunity to meet professionals working for the San Diego Zoo, Safari Park, and the Institute for Conservation Research, learn about their jobs, and then blog about their experience online.
 Follow their adventures here on the Zoo’s Website!

 The nutrition of the animals is a top priority for the personnel working at the Zoo and Safari Park.
 Last week the interns got to meet with Michael Schlegel, the Director of Nutritional Services, and Katie Kerr, an Associate Nutritionist for the San Diego Zoo.
 They are two of three nutritionists in charge of creating and adjusting the diets for over 7,000 animals!
 The work that they do helps ensure each animal is receiving the proper nutrients they need to live a long and healthy life.
 The interns got to see just a few of the animals in their care as they took us on a miniature tour of the Zoo.

 So, how does nutrition help with conservation efforts?
 Well first of all, when the animals have healthy diets it increases the species sustainability as healthy animals are more likely to reproduce.